yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 {{< note title="Note" >}}

-The number of comma-separated values should match the total number of YB-Master nodes (or the replication factor).
+The number of comma-separated values should match the total number of YB-Master services (or the replication factor).

 {{< /note >}}